The Golem (1920)

 Paul Wegener & Carl Boese's "The Golem"

 In this German Expressionist work, writer/director Paul Wegener brings to life "The Golem," the clay figure from Jewish folklore.
-Wegener came to the idea to create this film when he learned about the legend in Prague while filming his 1913 film, "The Studen Price on Prague."
-He created a film in 1915 about the Golem creature, however he was vastly underwhelmed with the film, due to the compromises he had to make during production.
-When he re-did his film in 1920, it was hugely successful (unlike his previous).
+Wegener was inspired to create this film after learning about the legend in Prague while filming his 1913 film, "The Studen Price on Prague."
+He made a version of the Golem story in 1915 but was largely dissatisfied with the result due to compromises during production.
+However, when he reworked the film in 1920, it became a major success, unlike its predecessor.
 According to Mia Spiro, who wrote "Containing the Monster: The Golem in Expressionist Film and Theatre," the film "sold out the Berlin Premiere at UFA-Palast am Zoo on October 29, 1920, and played to full theaters for two months straight."
-It released in the United States to packed houses, playing at New York City's Criterion Theater for 16 consecutive weeks.
+It also had a successful run in the United States, where it played to packed houses at New York City's Criterion Theater for 16 consecutive weeks.

-The film tells the story about the persecution of Jews in 16th century Prague.
-One day, a rabbi decides to build a clay figure and use his access to magic to bring the clay creature to life, so that it may protect the Jewish community.
-It comes to life and saves the Emperor and his people from a collapsing building.
-In turn, the Emperor pardons the Jews.
-Afterwards, the Golem turns on its creator and sets fire to the rabbi's home.
-The fire begins to spread, forcing the rabbi to cast a spell that will release the Golem.
+The film tells the story of the persecution of Jews in 16th-century Prague.
+One day, a rabbi creates a clay figure and uses magic to bring the creature to life, intending for it to proect the Jewish community.
+The Golem comes to life and saves the Emperor and his people from a collapsing building.
+In gratitude, the Emperor pardons the Jews.
+However, the Golem soon turns on its creator and sets fire to the rabbi's home.
+The fire spreads, forcing the rabbi to cast a spell to release the Golem.

-Famed film critic Leonard Maltin cites "The Golem" as a forerunner to the 1931 film "Frankenstein," believing that the latter draws visual inspiration from the former.
-After all, "The Golem" proved to be a landmark horror film about the dangers of creating life, and the unwarranted consequences of scientific advancement.
-However, in this film, the 'scientific' elements are instead 'mystical' elements.
-But, during the 1920s, many scientific advancements were being made in the realms of the human body.
-Many believed that tampering with the physical makeup of the human body and its connective consiousness could result in dangerous side effects.
-Perhaps Paul Wegener used the film to criticize the Jewish community, rather than erect a legend from their history for the purpose of connectivity.
-After all, once the Nazis came into power in Germany, Wegener joined propoganda productions.
-It is the intuition of this viewer that "The Golem" is a critique of the Jewish community's propensity for scientific and intellectual advancement.
-Through this lense, the film could be viewed as a anti-Semetic propoganda film.
-However, this angle is not varyingly supported by the film historian community, as many believe the film to be a playful rendering of a well-known Jewish story.
+Famed film critic Leonard Maltin cites "The Golem" as a precursor to the 1931 film "Frankenstein," believing the latter draws visual inspiration from the former.
+After all, "The Golem"was a landmark horror film that explored the dangers of creating life and the unforseen consequences of scientific advancement.
+In this case, however, the "scientific" elements are replaced with "mystical" ones.
+During the 1920s, many scientific advancements were being made in the study of the human body.
+Some believed that tampering with the physical makeup of the human body and its connective consiousness could result in dangerous consequences.
+It is possible that Wegener used "The Golem" not just as a legend from Jewish history, but as a critique of the Jewish community's involvement in tellectual and scientific progress.
+After all, once the Nazis rose to power in Germany, Wegener participated in propoganda films.
+It is the intuition of this viewer that "The Golem" could be seen as a critique of the Jewish community's propensity for scientific and intellectual advancement.
+Through this lens, the film could be interpreted as a anti-Semetic propoganda.
+However, this interpretation is not widely supported by the film historian community, many of whom view the film as a playful rendering of a well-known Jewish story.

 Comments